GWR 7800 Class: Performance

-There was no attempt to improve the steaming; a British Railway edict permitted construction only of existing pre-nationalisation designs.
-Subsequent trials showed the engines did not require too much work to correct their faults.
-Internal alterations to the blastpipe and an increase in air space in the firegrate added to the new type of narrow chimney noticeably improved the draughting.
-After trials on ten of the class, the improvements became standard after July 1954.
+It was not until after nationalisation that the Western Region of British Railways sanctioned investigation into the class' shortcomings.
+In 1951 comparative trials were made between 7818 Granville Manor and a new BR Standard Class 4 4-6-0, which was built at Swindon and fulfilled a similar brief to the Manor class but was designed at the Brighton works under Robert Riddles.
+This revealed that the front end of the Manor restricted both steam flow and draught on the fire, with the blastpipe being too large in relation to the size of the chimney.
+The blastpipe's area was reduced by a quarter, while a new design of firebar increased the air space in the grate, allowing more efficient combustion.

+These changes doubled the practical steaming rate of the No.14 boiler.
+A programme of alterations was implemented across the class during 1952, and the Manors started to perform in a similar fashion to the Grange and Hall classes.
+They were given the same power classification as those types - 5MT.

 Operations

 The first examples were despatched to depots at Wolverhampton, Bristol, Gloucester, Shrewsbury, Westbury in Wiltshire and Neyland in South Wales.
 In October 1938 No.7805 Broome Manor underwent clearance tests between Ruabon and Barmouth.
 Subsequently, the class were used over the main lines of the erstwhile Cambrian Railways, with its headquarters and works in Oswestry.
 The Manors were also successfully employed in the West Country where they were used for banking and piloting trains over the Devon banks between Newton Abbot and Plymouth.
 Their light axleloading also allowed them across the Tamar Bridge and on to the branch lines of Cornwall.

 By 1959 twenty-one Manors were congregated in Mid- and South Wales.
 Their most prestigious working was the Cambrian Coast Express, where a Manor took over from a King or Castle at Shrewsbury and worked through to Aberystwyth.
 Others of the class operated in the Birmingham, Gloucester and Hereford areas while the handful stationed at Reading frequently ventured on to the Southern Region line to Guildford and Redhill.